CaraWang/firebase-practice/README.md

 $ cd firebase-server
 $ composer install
 $ php send-to-firebase.php
-# start to send message to firebase
+# start to send message to firebase...
+# and then the messages show up in your browser
 ```